patrick-fs/fullstory-intercom/README.md

 - Supscribe to two topics using the web hook URL created during AWS Configuration:
   - conversation.admin.closed
   - conversation.rating.added
-- Make sure to add "intercom" to the URL path when configuring your web hook endpoint URL:
+- Make sure to add "intercom" to the URL path output from the AWS CDK when configuring your web hook endpoint URL:
 ```
 https://{the API URL generated for you}/prod/intercom
 ````